Sion Mills Cricket Club: 150th anniversary

 The club celebrated its 150th anniversary by hosting a select match at the Holm Field in 2014.
 Sion Mills Select consisting of past names through the years and some current squad members as well as some North West stalwarts like Junior McBrine and James McBrine.
 Played an Ireland Select (selected by then Cricket Ireland President Joe Doherty) led by Cricket Ireland international John Mooney and backed by another Ireland International in Stuart Thompson.

 Some big names from around the North West and Ireland Cricket were selected.
 Then Ireland head coach Phil Simmons put on a display for the Ireland Select backed up by an innings of 70 for Thompson.
-The Ireland Select scored a 279 which they declared.
+The Ireland Select scored 279 which they declared.
 Roy Silva taking 3 wickets.

 Sion Select fought hard through the match and their innings was dominated by Sri Lankan North West dynamo Roy Silva.
 Who scored a 116 consisting of 12 sixes and 8 fours entertaining the crowd.
 Sion recorded a win in the last over of the game.